Grive/grive/README.md

 - no-remote-new and upload-only modes
 - ignore regexp does not persist anymore (note that Grive will still track it to not accidentally delete remote files when changing ignore regexp)
+- added options to limit upload and download speed

 ### Grive2 v0.5